The characteristic polysaccharide in brown algae and other marine organisms is called fucoidan

 Stem cell mobilization in adult volunteers

-When fucoidan was consumed by healthy adults, the number of hematopoietic stem cells in one drop of blood (50 microlitre) increased from 82 to 92 pieces in just 4 days.
+When this substance was consumed by healthy adults, the number of hematopoietic stem cells in one drop of blood (50 microlitres) increased from 82 to 92 pieces in just 4 days.
 (From a scientific point of view, the number of CD34+ cells).
-Although this little bit more than 10% elevation may seems to be a small result at first, for half a liter of blood it is already 100,000 more cells.
+Although this little bit more than 10% elevation may seem to be a small result at first, for half a liter of blood it is already 100,000 more cells.

 Anti-atherosclerotic effect and mobilization of vascular wall progenitor cells